Fact-checking viral images and videos from Russia’s attack on Ukraine

 THE QUESTION

-Does this video show a Russian airstrike on a power plant in Luhansk, Ukraine?
+Does this tweet show a Russian airstrike on a power plant in Luhansk, Ukraine?

 THE SOURCES